Titan (moon): Proposed or conceptual missions

 There have been several conceptual missions proposed in recent years for returning a robotic space probe to Titan.
 Initial conceptual work has been completed for such missions by NASA (and JPL), and ESA.
 At present, none of these proposals have become funded missions.
 The Titan Saturn System Mission (TSSM) was a joint NASA/ESA proposal for exploration of Saturn's moons.
 It envisions a hot-air balloon floating in Titan's atmosphere for six months.
 It was competing against the Europa Jupiter System Mission (EJSM) proposal for funding.
 In February 2009 it was announced that ESA/NASA had given the EJSM mission priority ahead of the TSSM.

-The proposed Titan Mare Explorer (TiME) was a low-cost lander that would splash down in a lake in Titan's northern hemisphere and float on the surface of the lake for three to six months.
+The proposed Titan Mare Explorer (TiME) was a low-cost lander that would splash down in Ligeia Mare in Titan's northern hemisphere.
+The probe would float whilst investigating Titan's hydrocarbon cycle, sea chemistry, and Titan's origins.
 It was selected for a Phase-A design study in 2011 as a candidate mission for the 12th NASA Discovery Program opportunity, but was not selected for flight.

-Another mission to Titan proposed in early 2012 by Jason Barnes, a scientist at the University of Idaho, is the Aerial Vehicle for In-situ and Airborne Titan Reconnaissance (AVIATR): an unmanned plane (or drone) that would fly through Titan's atmosphere and take high-definition images of the surface of Titan.
+Another mission to Titan proposed in early 2012 by Jason Barnes, a scientist at the University of Idaho, is the Aerial Vehicle for In-situ and Airborne Titan Reconnaissance (AVIATR): an uncrewed plane (or drone) that would fly through Titan's atmosphere and take high-definition images of the surface of Titan.
 NASA did not approve the requested $715 million, and the future of the project is uncertain.

 A conceptual design for another lake lander was proposed in late 2012 by the Spanish-based private engineering firm SENER and the Centro de Astrobiología in Madrid.
 The concept probe is called Titan Lake In-situ Sampling Propelled Explorer (TALISE).
 The major difference compared to the TiME probe would be that TALISE is envisioned with its own propulsion system and would therefore not be limited to simply drifting on the lake when it splashes down.

 A Discovery Program contestant for its mission #13 is Journey to Enceladus and Titan (JET), an astrobiology Saturn orbiter that would assess the habitability potential of Enceladus and Titan.